Geborgen/nordic-souls/README.md

 - [Changelog](#changelog)
 - [Credits and Thanks](#credits-and-thanks)

-## THIS LIST REQUIRES THE COMPLETE AE UPGRADE.
+## IMPORTANT: THIS LIST REQUIRES THE COMPLETE ANNIVERSARY EDITION UPGRADE.
+THIS MEANS THAT YOU MUST *PURCHASE* THE AE UPGRADE/DLC FROM STEAM.

 ## Preamble